 Print a postage stamp with your photo

-Does anyone else send traditional letters or postcards besides us?
+Does anyone else, besides us, still send traditional letters or postcards?
 If you are looking for a unique souvenir, print a set of stamps with your photo at the Liechtenstein Center.
 These stamps are officially recognized, so you can stick them on your postcard and send it to the world.
 However, this souvenir is pretty expensive – the basic set of 12 stamps cost 27 CHF.

 Colorful postage stamps are one of the most-bought souvenirs.
 The country of Liechtenstein issued the first series of its stamps in 1912, and it was almost entirely bought by collectors.
 For years, the sale of postage stamps was an important source of state revenue.
 A few steps from the tourist center is the free Postal Museum.
 Even if you are not a fan of philately, it is worth to come here for 15 minutes, see the exhibits and learn more about the history of Liechtenstein’s postal service.